Do you find yourself getting turned down for loans due to low credit scores? We understand how frustrating it is, but it doesn't have to be that way.

 Once you have it, use it responsibly by paying your bill on time each month.
 This will help you establish an excellent credit record quickly.

 Like a secured credit card, a builder loan allows you to get a loan against your savings deposit.
-It gives you the opportunity to demonstrate your ability in making on-time payments.
+It allows you to demonstrate your ability in making on-time payments.

 Many banks and credit unions like 121 Financial offer such types of loans that can help build your credit history.
 They’ll report your payment history to credit bureaus every month.